PacktPublishing/Network-Automation-with-Go/ch08/protobuf/README.md

 	fmt.Printf("%X", out)
 ```

-After grouping the output for convenience, we get something like:
+3. If we group the byte content for convenience, we get something like:

 ```hexdump
 0A 19 0A 09 45 74 68 65 72 6E 65 74 31